medialab/medialab.github.com/publications/collaborativeHumanities@DHnord/presentation.md

 ---
 ## The hybridation contradiction

-Trying to act as the other side of the collaboration is dangerous (engineers wanted to be social scientists or designers).
+Trying to invest the other side of the collaboration is dangerous (engineers wanting to be social scientists or designers).
 It implies frustrations and breaks the principles that we need complementary skills.
 ---
 ## The hybridation contradiction

 But hybrid profiles fuel the collaboration process.
-Not only we need but a daily integration produces such hybridations.
+Not only a need, but also a consequence of daily integration.
 ---
 ## aRt&D by V2_ Rotterdam (2005)
 ![](./img/v2_triangle.png)<!-- .element: style="width: 70%;margin:0 10px;float:left;"-->